Tyrrrz/Contextual/Readme.md

 ```

 This class has two constructors: one which sets `Value` based on the given parameter, and another parameterless constructor that sets it to `"default"`.
-The first constructor will be used when we need to initialize the context normally, while the second (parameterless) constructor is going to be called by the library to create a fallback in case we don't provide an instance explicitly.
+By design, there must always be a valid instance of the context available on the callstack, so if one has not been explicitly provided, the library will use the parameterless constructor to initialize it.

-> Note that although forgetting to include the parameterless constructor will not raise a compilation error on the class definition itself, it will raise one when calling `Context.Use<T>(...)` thanks to a generic constraint that requires it.
+> Note that although forgetting to include the parameterless constructor will not raise a compilation error on the class definition itself, it will raise one when calling `Context.Use<T>(...)` later, thanks to a generic constraint that requires it.

-Then, in a method that depends on our context, call `Context.Use<MyContext>()` to resolve the nearest available instance:
+Then, in a method which is meant to depend on this context, call `Context.Use<MyContext>()` to resolve the nearest available instance:

 ```csharp
 void PrintValue()